 Step 2.
 ADFS 3.0 Relying Party Trust Configuration

-At this step you are going to define the eFrontPro endpoints in your ADFS.
+by using this step, you are going to define the eFrontPro endpoints in your ADFS.
 You can do this manually or you can import the metadata XML provided by eFrontPro.
-You are advised to do the latter, since it is more easier to implement.
+You are advised to do the latter since it is easier to implement.

 <?xml version="1.0"?> <md:EntityDescriptor xmlns:md="urn:oasis:names:tc:SAML:2.0:metadata" entityID="saml.pro.efrontlearning.com"> <md:SPSSODescriptor protocolSupportEnumeration="urn:oasis:names:tc:SAML:1.1:protocol urn:oasis:names:tc:SAML:2.0:protocol"> <md:SingleLogoutService Binding="urn:oasis:names:tc:SAML:2.0:bindings:HTTP-Redirect" Location="http://saml.pro.efrontlearning.com/saml/module.php/saml/sp/saml2-logout.php/efront-sp"/> <md:SingleLogoutService Binding="urn:oasis:names:tc:SAML:2.0:bindings:SOAP" Location="http://saml.pro.efrontlearning.com/saml/module.php/saml/sp/saml2-logout.php/efront-sp"/> <md:AssertionConsumerService Binding="urn:oasis:names:tc:SAML:2.0:bindings:HTTP-POST" Location="http://saml.pro.efrontlearning.com/saml/module.php/saml/sp/saml2-acs.php/efront-sp" index="0"/> <md:AssertionConsumerService Binding="urn:oasis:names:tc:SAML:1.0:profiles:browser-post" Location="http://saml.pro.efrontlearning.com/saml/module.php/saml/sp/saml1-acs.php/efront-sp" index="1"/> <md:AssertionConsumerService Binding="urn:oasis:names:tc:SAML:2.0:bindings:HTTP-Artifact" Location="http://saml.pro.efrontlearning.com/saml/module.php/saml/sp/saml2-acs.php/efront-sp" index="2"/> <md:AssertionConsumerService Binding="urn:oasis:names:tc:SAML:1.0:profiles:artifact-01" Location="http://saml.pro.efrontlearning.com/saml/module.php/saml/sp/saml1-acs.php/efront-sp/artifact" index="3"/> </md:SPSSODescriptor> <md:ContactPerson contactType="technical"> <md:GivenName>Periklis</md:GivenName> <md:SurName>Venakis</md:SurName> <md:EmailAddress>email@example.com</md:EmailAddress> </md:ContactPerson> </md:EntityDescriptor>